mathematicw/Autonomys-Governance/README.md

 	- "Deadline missed:"			// the value for true is "Yes" , the value for false is "No"

-End of description.

 **Wallet**
 To execute blockchain transactions, the bot's wallet needs to be funded.
-There is function for swapping tokens from EVM address to Substrate (bridging.js) It uses variablees in .env file:
+There is function for swapping tokens from EVM address to Substrate, bridging.js - (not finished) so please top up Substrate.
-WALLET_EVM_ADDR="0x32F533Db704398F5d819A2E28bA0Bba15445E1D0"              //to be funded with faucet SIGNER_SUBSTRATE_ADDR="5GEstkiRc5H7GYS6NQYnxdKQQG4jYWQ9rZ1q2xqsYtbN8x36"  //signer

-> **Note**
+It uses variablees in .env file:
-In current realization to pay fees you have to have Substrate balance, even to use `bridging.js`.
-If we need EVM sign (secp256k1) the code should be modified to use `ethers`
+WALLET_EVM_ADDR="0x32F533Db704398F5d819A2E28bA0Bba15445E1D0"              //to be funded with faucet SIGNER_SUBSTRATE_ADDR="5GEstkiRc5H7GYS6NQYnxdKQQG4jYWQ9rZ1q2xqsYtbN8x36"  //signer (top up this one from testnet node) In current realization to pay fees you need Substrate balance.
+For signing from EVM (secp256k1) the code should be modified to use `ethers`.

-Detailed Files Explanation
+### Detailed Files Explanation

-bot.ts
+**bot.ts**

     Initialization:
         When the bot is ready, it reads the offline timestamp, registers commands, initializes the Substrate connection using initChain, and initializes the Auto-drive API using initDrive.
 Then it calls checkActiveThreads() to process any expired threads.